Aliases for ASIC2 Gene

 ASIC2 (Acid Sensing Ion Channel Subunit 2) is a Protein Coding gene.
-Diseases associated with ASIC2 include Frozen Shoulder and Hydrarthrosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Taste transduction.
+Diseases associated with ASIC2 include Frozen Shoulder and Pseudohypoaldosteronism, Type I, Autosomal Recessive.
+Among its related pathways are Taste transduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is ASIC1.

 UniProtKB/Swiss-Prot Summary for ASIC2 Gene

 Cation channel with high affinity for sodium, which is gated by extracellular protons and inhibited by the diuretic amiloride.
 Also permeable for Li(+) and K(+).
 Generates a biphasic current with a fast inactivating and a slow sustained phase.
 Heteromeric channel assembly seems to modulate.

 Acid-sensing ion channels (ASIC) are members of the ENaC/Deg (epithelial amiloride-sensitive Na+ channel and degenerin) family of ion channels and are widely expressed in neurons of the central and peripheral nervous system.